jackmaden/philosophybreak/src/pages/articles/whats-made-the-world-wonderful-recently/index.md

 I hope you enjoy reading each other’s brilliant words.
 If you’re not yet part of the Philosophy Break newsletter community, [you can sign up free here](/weekly-emails/).
 Thank you for being so thoughtful week after week.

-Now, over to you on what’s made you full of wonder for life!
+Now, over to you on what’s made life wonderful!

 ## Gudrun (Canada): The frog comes back...